authgear/authgear-server/docs/specs/verification.md

 A user is verified if the user fulfill the condition specified by criteria.

-An identity is verifiable is any of its claims is verifiable.
-An identity is verified is any of its claims is verified.

 A claim is verifiable if its verification is enabled in the configuration.

 ## Criteria